yyy01/LLMRiskEval_RCC/README.md

-# Robustness, Consistency and Credibility Eval for LLMs
+# Robustness, Consistency, and Credibility Eval for LLMs

 In recent few months, the **Large Language Models(LLMs)** --- in particular ChatGPT --- have swept the world by causing a huge influence on numerous domains.
 Assisted by the [WebUI](https://chat.openai.com), open-source models, [APIs](https://platform.openai.com/docs/api-reference), or the [ecosystem Plugins](https://openai.com/blog/chatgpt-plugins), these LLMs successfully immerse into everyone's life, worldwide.